 Human-Machine Interaction

 For example, to orchestrate the interaction between humans and machines, digital twins of humans and machines can be created.
-These digital twins offer the possibilities that the behavior of humans and machines, for both interacting parties, becomes comprehensible and in parts predictable.
+These digital twins offer the possibility that the behavior of humans and machines, for both interacting parties, becomes comprehensible and in part predictable.

 In order to validate our MTI solutions, the Robotics and Cognitive Systems department conducts subject studies as well as qualitative and quantitative analyses.